Debra Messing says new season of 'Will & Grace' features 'big sweeping changes'

-Will & Grace
+Will and Grace

 - type